Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 Spring & summer: The examination periods for spring and summer include the two days following the last day of instruction after each quarter and the 3 days following the last day of instruction after each term.

-- Deferred examinations: A deferred examination is the sitting of a final examination at a time other than the scheduled time and date.
-A deferred examination may be granted to a student who is not able to complete a final examination through no fault of his/her own, for medical, compassionate, or other valid reasons.
-These examinations are granted under regulations established by the college and subject to the Academic Courses Policy.
+- Deferred examinations: A deferred examination is the sitting of a final examination at a time other than the scheduled time and date of the final examination.
+A deferred examination may be granted to a student who is not able to complete a final examination through no fault of their own, for serious personal circumstances.
+These examinations are approved and granted under regulations established by the college and subject to the Academic Courses Policy.

 - Supplemental examinations: A supplemental examination is the re-writing of a final examination.
-A student may be granted a supplemental examination under regulations established by the college and subject to the Academic Courses Policy.
+These examinations are approved and granted under regulations established by the college and subject to the Academic Courses Policy.

 The fiscal year for the university runs from May 1 to April 30 as defined in The University Act (1995).